Frank McLintock: Queens Park Rangers

 McLintock was signed by Queens Park Rangers in June 1973 for a fee of £25,000; he chose to join QPR ahead of West Bromwich Albion as he wanted to remain in the First Division.
 He spent the 1973–74 season in a centre-back partnership with Terry Mancini, in front of goalkeeper Phil Parkes and flanked by full-backs Dave Clement and Ian Gillard, and helped Rangers to an eighth-place finish in manager Gordon Jago's last season in charge.

 Dave Sexton took charge from the 1974–75 campaign, and signed David Webb to replace Mancini who had moved on to Arsenal.
-McLintock enjoyed his time at Loftus Road and said that during the 1975–76 season Rangers "were by miles the best football team in the country".
-By March 1976 Rangers were in a two-way battle for the league title with Liverpool, and with three games to go they could win the league with three victories.
-However they were beaten by Norwich City and Liverpool won their remaining fixtures to become champions.
-He made 53 appearances in the 1976–77 campaign before announcing his retirement in May 1977.
+McLintock enjoyed his time at Loftus Road and said that during the 1975–76 season, Rangers "were by miles the best football team in the country".
+By March 1976, Rangers were in a two-way battle for the league title with Liverpool, and with three games to go they could win the league with three victories.
+However, they were beaten by Norwich City and Liverpool won their remaining fixtures to become champions.
+He made 53 appearances in the 1976–77 campaign, before announcing his retirement in May 1977.

-International
+International career

 McLintock made his debut for Scotland in a 4–3 defeat to Norway on 4 June 1963, replacing Dave Mackay on 78 minutes.
 In his third appearance for Scotland, against Spain on 13 June, he scored one of the goals in a 6–2 win.
-However, he rarely featured after this game as Mackay, Pat Crerand, John Greig, Bobby Murdoch, Pat Stanton and Billy Bremner were all preferred ahead of him at right-half.
+However, he rarely featured after this game as Mackay, Paddy Crerand, John Greig, Bobby Murdoch, Pat Stanton and Billy Bremner were all preferred ahead of him at right-half.

-Management career
+Managerial career

 Leicester City

-McLintock joined his first club Leicester City as manager in June 1977, succeeding Jimmy Bloomfield who took the "Foxes" to an 11th-place finish in 1976–77.
+McLintock joined his first club Leicester City as manager in June 1977, succeeding Jimmy Bloomfield who took the Foxes to an 11th-place finish in 1976–77.
 He sold striker Frank Worthington to Bolton Wanderers for £20,000 as the player needed a signing on fee and higher wages to avoid bankruptcy.
 He signed Alan Waddle in his place, who scored only one league goal for the club.
 He signed Eddie Kelly, David Webb, George Armstrong, Geoff Salmons and Lammie Robertson, all of whom were coming to the end of their careers.
 He spent £250,000 on Roger Davies, who also flopped at Filbert Street.
 City went through a spell where they had one win in 26 matches.
 He resigned in April 1978, with relegation into the Second Division all but confirmed.

 He worked as a pundit for the BBC, before making his return to coaching when Terry Venables appointed him as a youth team coach at Queens Park Rangers in December 1982.